US Intervention in

 Please note: This is a compilation, not an article.
 It will be updated with additions over time.
 Click the subheadings under each country to expand the text.

 The US has been hostile to Cuba ever since the triumph of the Cuban Revolution in 1959.
 Cubans were tired of being tenants on their own land, so the revolutionary government had seized control of property and resources that were foreign-owned, nationalising major industries and redistributing agricultural land to small farmers.
 In response to these actions, the US government imposed a blockade to punish the Cubans.
+The blockade is still in effect, today.

 - The US government noted that "The majority of Cubans support Castro" and that "The only foreseeable means of alienating internal support is through disenchantment and disaffection based on economic dissatisfaction and hardship." - US State Department